How much does a funeral cost?

 What's the average cost of a funeral in the UK?

 When you combine the costs of arranging a funeral, planning a memorial ceremony and applying for probate, this takes the average cost of dying to almost £10,000.
 This has led to a rise in people taking out a prepaid funeral plan.
-These plans usually allow you to pay for a funeral in monthly instalments, meaning the cost is covered once the funeral arrangement is made.
+These plans usually allow you to choose how you would like to pay – either in monthly instalments, or as a lump sum.

 Are funerals getting more expensive?